measurement-kit/measurement-kit/include/measurement_kit/README.md

 These are the available options:

+- `"all_endpoints"`: (boolean) whether to check just a few or all the available endpoints in tests that work with specific endpoints, such as, the "WhatsApp" test;

 - `"bouncer_base_url"`: (string) base URL of OONI bouncer, by default set to the empty string.
 If empty, the OONI bouncer will be used;